-Static sites have one major advantage over their dynamic counterparts — speed.
-When a browser requests a static site it does not have to wait for any backend database connections or scripts to be run before the user can see the webpage.
+Static sites have one major advantage over their dynamic counterparts: speed.
+When a browser requests a static site, it does not have to wait for any backend database connections or scripts to be run before the user can see the webpage.

 Let’s say you run a very popular blog.
 Your backend database is packed with thousands of blog posts.
 Every time a user wants to read one of your blog posts, a database connection is made between the web page and the backend.
-While there’s nothing wrong with this architecture, taking the database out of the equation will do two things: speed up your site — and prevent hackers from using vulnerabilities in your database setup to compromise your site.
-Removing the database from the attack surface also eliminates you falling victim from common implementation vulnerabilities like Cross-site Scripting (XSS) and SQL injections.
+While there’s nothing wrong with this architecture, taking the database out of the equation will do two things: speed up your site and prevent hackers from using vulnerabilities in your database setup to compromise your site.
+Removing the database from the attack surface also protects you from falling victim to common implementation vulnerabilities like Cross-site Scripting (XSS) and SQL injections.

 Long story short: use a static site generator.
 Most static site generators are language specific.
-For example, read my blog post on how to generate a static site from a Contentful-powered web app written in Python.
+For an example, read my blog post on how to generate a static site from a Contentful-powered web app written in Python.
 But no matter if your app runs on NodeJS, Ruby or Go, the underlying principle of how static site generators work is the same.

 Going back to the blog example — a static site generator would generate a static page for every blog post, together with tags and categories, by pulling the information from the database.
 The generation of the static will take some time — but once generated, your users will thank you for your optimization efforts.